janis-kra/split-guide-atom/README.md

 ## Installation

-Install it inside Atom via Settings -> Packages -> Search for 'split-guide-atom'.
+Install it inside Atom via Settings -> Install -> Search for 'split-guide-atom' and click 'Install'.
 Or just `apm install split-guide-atom`

 ## Usage